strimzi/strimzi.github.io/roadmap/index.md

 Using Kubernetes Affinity and Tolerations, users can manage scheduling of Kafka, Zookeeper and Kafka Connect pods into nodes.

-### Custom Resource Definitions support for Cluster operator
+### Custom Resource Definitions support for Cluster Operator

-The Cluster Operator support for [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/).
+The Cluster Operator uses [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) instead of ConfigMaps.

 ### Add support for TLS encryption